dhouse109/sln-109.01.2004-music.explorer/README.md

 ## summary
 As soon as Fable was released, I went to work bringing old projects back to life.

-109studios.com began as a side project I started March 2004 to build a social network like Friendster on top of a peer-to-peer music sharing like Napster/Limewire/Kazaa/Scour.
+109studios.com began as a side project I started March 2004 to build a social network like Friendster on top of peer-to-peer music sharing like Napster/Limewire/Kazaa/Scour.
 It was inspired by the groups of friends I had at the time, who were all musicians trying to promote their music and shows.
 I was also very much a fan of online music communities that shared music and wanted to expand the genre of platforms available at the time.

 I stopped development around the end of that year when it became apparent MySpace was doing what I wanted to do, but using web technology instead of desktop technology.